-For some of us, they’re warm, relaxed opportunities to catch up with people we love and don’t see often enough.
+For some of us, it’s a warm, relaxed opportunity to catch up with people we love and don’t see often enough.

-When you mix alcohol, proximity, and long-held resentments with people who don’t much want to behave, you’ve got all the ingredients for an explosive feast of flaring tempers and angry words.
+When you mix alcohol, proximity, long-held resentments and, sometimes, people who don’t want to behave, you’ve got all the ingredients for an explosive feast of flaring tempers and angry words.

 What’s a guest, or a host, to do?

 Thanksgiving Meltdowns are Predictable — Be Forewarned and Forearmed

 - What is likely to go wrong at this dinner?

 - Who’s likely to act out, and what are their hot buttons?

 - What are your hot buttons?
 (In other words, what could someone do or say that would tempt you to join a conflict against your better judgment?)

 Usually, the factors—and people—that are likely to veer out of control are pretty predictable: Your Mom sniping at your sister.
 Cousin Julia sniping at pop music.
 Uncle John drinking too much and sniping at everything.

 So now’s the time to think about how your particular Thanksgiving dramas can best be defused.